 A pretty big turn up for the books when Ramos gave GTW the heads up about this game.
 Mark Gallagher is already known to GTW thanks to his other game Shylock which was uncovered, but on a set of pages he also did a bit of digging around some old C64 disks and uncovered one of his only commercial ventures for the C64 – Deathstalker.

-After doing a bit of C64 work, Mark applied for the job of converting the game to the C64.
+After doing a bit of C64 work, Mark applied for the job of converting the game to the C64 when an advert was put out for converting the title.
 He got the job when very young and went to visit the Spectrum’s developer Tony Warriner.
 He was given all of the game code and graphics to take apart and create a C64 conversion.
 Unfortunately due to a bit of coding inexperience, Mark ran out of memory and found that he had to ditch doing the conversion for Codemasters.
 More details can be found in Creator Speaks!

 The demo is very early and does not feature proper sprites, just blocks – but you can walk around the landscapes, and there is a bit of minimal interaction.
 Music is borrowed from Matt Gray.
 The graphics as you can see are a straight port from the Spectrum, and are very unclear in the grey tone.
 Also beware that picking up some objects will crash the game!